regit/opensvp/README.rst

 Introduction
 ============

-Opensvp is a security tool implementing "attacks" to be able to the resistance of firewall to protocol level attack.
+Opensvp is a security tool implementing "attacks" to be able to test the resistance of firewall to protocol level attack.
 It implements classic attacks as well as some new kind of attacks against application layer gateway (called helper in the Netfilter world).